Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Experiments

 \subsection{Generation Complexity Results}

 Here we test the actual generation complexity of an LLM to different problems corresponding to scenarios from our theoretical results.
-As proposed in the theoretical section, an LLM may be able to solve two problems with low generation complexity, but their composition might take a significantly larger generation complexity if the model was not explicitly trained on such a task.
+As proposed in the theoretical section, the generation complexity to solve two problems in a single context can be much higher than that of parallel contexts if the model was not explicitly trained on such a task.
 To test this, we built a set of composite problems based on the Human Eval benchmark \citep{chen2021codex} and code contests dataset \citep{doi:10.1126/science.abq1158}.

 To create composite problems, we took pairs of problems from Human Eval and code contests, and created from each a problem whose solution requires to explicitly solve both problems.
 Additionally, for harder problems, we created compositions of problems from code contests dataset.
-The three templates used were: \begin{itemize} \item (Human Eval) Problem 1 has a True/False output, Problem 2 has an arbitrary output.
-Composition is to solve problem 1, then if its output is true, print the second problems' output, otherwise, print ``-1":
+We used the following two main templates (and an additional template for human eval presented in appendix \ref{experimental_details}):

-\item (Human Eval) Problem 1 and Problem 2 have an integer output.
+\begin{itemize} \item Human Eval -- Problem 1 and Problem 2 have an integer output.
 Composition is to solve both and print the product of their outputs.